HerrMotz/knowledge-graphs-ss25/README.md

    3. Write the results to `pizza_data.ttl`

 ### Possible improvements
++ It is obvious that the ontology is in German and the data is English, and it would be nice to unify them We made an informed decision to keep them different, to show that they can be integrated, even though different languages were used.
+Furthermore, we could use this for other cases, were different, but equivalently legitimate terminology was used.
 + Add place categories to Pizzeria, like "Burger Place", "University", ...
 + The list of KNOWN_INGREDIENTS should only contain ingredients which are not present in WikiData.
     Furthermore, it would be even better to add the missing ingredients to WikiData, instead of